Vansh28Kapoor/Vansh28Kapoor.github.io/_pages/about.md

 ---

 Hey!
 I am Vansh, a final year Undergraduate at [Department of Electrical Engineering](https://www.ee.iitb.ac.in/web/index.php), [IIT Bombay](https://www.iitb.ac.in/).
 I am pursuing a Bachelor of Technology (B.Tech) in Electrical Engineering along with Honors.
-My enthusiasm greatly lies in exploring the realm of applied probability and stochastic theory.
-More specifically, I am inclined towards applications of concepts such as Reinforcement Learning, Queuing Theory, Multi-Arm Bandits and Game Theory to optimize Computer Networks and Digital Communication.
+My enthusiasm greatly lies in exploring the realm of applied probability and machine learning.
+More specifically, I am interested in the fields of Reinforcement Learning, Stochastic Modeling, Online Learning, Stochastic Optimzation and Game Theory.

 Currently I am working with Prof. Jayakrishnan Nair on a special case of discounted cost [POMDP (Partially Observable Markov Decision Processes)](/research).
 At the moment, I am also actively engaged as a Teaching Assistant for a course I deeply enjoy: Error Correcting Codes, taught by Prof. Nikhil Karamchandani.